Differences Between High School and College Accommodations

 Students with Disabilities are Responsible for:

-a) Identifying themselves directly to the Disability Services Office if they wish to receive accommodations.
+a) Identifying themselves directly to the Office of Student Accessibility Services if they wish to receive accommodations.

 b) After receiving the disability accommodations, notifying the professors of the approved accommodations in a timely manner.

-c) Notifying the Disability Services Office of any difficulties they may experience securing accommodations.
+c) Notifying the Office of Student Accessibility Services of any difficulties they may experience securing accommodations.

 d) Monitor and take responsibility for their own academic work and progress.
 No one pushes the student to attend class, do homework or follow a schedule.